apache/iceberg/docs/common/project/how-to-release.md

 cp -r docs/common ../iceberg-docs/landing-page/content/common
 ```

-This should be approved in a separated PR.
+The resulted changes in `iceberg-docs` should be approved in a separated PR.

 #### Javadoc update

-In `iceberg` repository, generate the javadoc for your release and copy to the `javadoc` folder in `iceberg-docs` repo
+In the `iceberg` repository, generate the javadoc for your release and copy it to the `javadoc` folder in `iceberg-docs` repo:
-(assume the `iceberg-docs` repository and `iceberg` repository are in the same parent directory locally, and you are in the `iceberg` repository):

 ```shell
 ./gradlew refreshJavadoc
 rm -rf ../iceberg-docs/javadoc
 cp site/docs/javadoc/<VERSION NUMBER> ../iceberg-docs/javadoc
 ```

-This should be approved in a separated PR.
+This resulted changes in `iceberg-docs` should be approved in a separated PR.

-### Cut new version branch
+#### Cut a new version branch

-Once completed, go to the `iceberg-docs` repository (the Apache one, not a forked one) to update branches.
-Cut a new branch using the version number as the branch name.
+Once completed, go to the `iceberg-docs` repository (the Apache one, not a forked one) to cut a new branch using the version number as the branch name.
 For example, to cut a new versioned doc for release `0.13.0`:

 ```shell